Orkney F.C.

 Orkney Football Club is a senior association football club from the Orkney Islands, Scotland.
 The club was founded in 2012 and competes in the North Caledonian Football League.

+As of 2025, it is the only club outside the Scottish mainland that competes within the Scottish football pyramid.
+As a result Orkney hold the title as the most northerly senior football team in the British Isles.

 History

 In 2012, the Orkney Amateur Football Association (OAFA) embarked on a strategy of seeking further games against teams from the Highlands & Islands.
 That year, the Orkney Football Club were formed for entry in the North Caledonian Football Association's cup competitions.
 The club's formation had been driven by a desire for several decades for Orkney football players to be given more opportunities to compete at a higher level with the aim of improving the standard of Orkney's most popular sport.

-Orkney gained full membership of the North Caledonian FA ahead of the 2014–15 season, becoming the first non-mainland club to play in the North Caledonian League itself.
+Orkney FC (by then being an entirely separate organisation from OAFA), gained full membership of the North Caledonian FA ahead of the 2014–15 season, becoming the first non-mainland club to play in the North Caledonian League itself.
 An impressive first season saw them finishing runners-up, while also securing the Ness Cup.
+In 2017–18, the club won the league and cup double.

+In 2022, the club, despite not being SFA Licenced, became eligible to compete in the Scottish Cup should they win the league, as the North Caledonian League was officially inaugurated into the Scottish football league system as Tier 6 and a feeder to the Highland League.